Oral History Project - Resource Guide

 Your Interview Plan - from the Oral History Association's "Principles and Best Practices"

 1).
 To prepare to ask informed questions, conduct background research on the person, topic, and larger context in both primary and secondary sources.

 2).
 Oral historians should send an introductory letter (via email or postal mail) outlining the general focus and purpose of the interview, and then follow-up with either a phone call or a return email.
-In projects involving groups in which literacy is not the norm, or when other conditions make it appropriate, participation may be solicited via face to face meetings.

 3).
 After securing the narrator’s agreement to be interviewed, schedule a non-recorded meeting, either in-person or virtually.
 This pre-interview session will allow an exchange of information between interviewer and narrator on:

 - the oral history’s purposes and procedures in general and of the proposed interview’s aims and anticipated uses (be sure to mention the Institutional Repository).